Movie Superheroes Wear Black

-- The third movie also has Harry Osborn as "the New Goblin."
-All black, no green to be seen.
+- In the third film of the Spider-Man Trilogy, Harry Osborn as "the New Goblin" is in all black, no green to be seen.

 - The Amazing Spider-Man has Spidey wear a suit with darker shades of red and blue and made of a rougher material, as part of the film taking more cues from the Ultimate continuity.
 In its sequel, though, the colors become brighter and the eyes become larger.